oleggrishechkin/react-tagged-state/README.md

 It's inline computed value.

-> Useful for `observer` and `createEffect` - reaction will be triggered only if value that selector returns changed.
+> Useful for `observer` and `effect` and `useObserver` - reaction will be triggered only if value that selector returns changed.

-> 💡 You can use it into `useSelector` - it will work just simple selector.

 ```javascript
 import {